mobilecoinfoundation/mobilecoin/TESTNET.md

 1. Sign up using our [online form](https://forms.gle/ULNjA6cMxCD5XNyT7).

 1. You will receive an email containing a *master key* that you can use to claim *mobilecoins* in the TestNet ledger.
-Anyone who knows your *master key* will be able to spend your TestNet coin allocation, so keep it secret!
+Anyone who knows your *master key* will be able to spend your money, so keep it secret!

 ### Send Your First Payment